 Never take for granted the intelligence, loyalty, and love of these amazing beings, they are sentient, they are powerful, and highly spiritually connected SOULS.
 They are not just “trophies” or “objects” to parade around and exploit for personal agenda.
 They each possess the raw spirit of the ancient world, and deserve not only unconditional love, but the opportunity to offer the same in return.

 In Loving Memory of Akyla

 Akyla was tragically lost by a non-genetic twisting of the lower intestines (not bloat).
-She was one of our partner’s beautiful girls, Snow Pack Malamutes, and mother to our girl Nakara.
+She was the mother to our precious girl Nakara.
 She is missed each day, and I’ll never forget the love this precious baby gave to everyone that crossed her path.
 Tomorrow isn’t guaranteed for anyone, so live each day with love in your heart, forgiveness, understanding, and as much adventure as possible – leave a trail of happiness wherever your journey takes you.